Aboriginal and Torres Strait Islander community

 |9 August||International Day of the World's Indigenous People to promote and protect the rights of the world's Indigenous populations.|

-This years NAIDOC 2022 theme is Get up!
-Stand up!
-Show up!
+This years NAIDOC 2023 theme is For Our Elders.
 It encourages all of us to champion institutional, structural, collaborative, and cooperative change while celebrating those who have already driven and led change in Aboriginal and Torres Strait Islander communities over generations.

-NAIDOC Week 2022 will be held from Sunday 3 July to Sunday 10 July.
-Visit the NAIDOC website for more information about this year’s NAIDOC theme.
+NAIDOC Week 2023 will be held from Sunday 2 July to Sunday 9 July.
+Visit NAIDOC for more information about this year’s NAIDOC theme.

 Library services and resources